 Skin cancer is the most common type of cancer.
 It usually forms in skin that is commonly exposed to sunlight like the head, shoulders, arms and neck, but can occur anywhere on the body.
 Skin cancer symptoms commonly includes patches of abnormally colored or textured skin, a sore that doesn’t heal, and unusual moles.
 Skin has several layers and different types of cancer can manifest in each.
 Routine skin checks, like those offered through our Advanced Melanoma and Skin Cancer Clinic are the best way to detect cancer in its early, more treatable stages.

 Thyroid cancer forms in the tissue of the thyroid gland, located in the throat.
 The four main types of thyroid cancer are papillary thyroid cancer, follicular thyroid cancer, medullary thyroid cancer, and anaplastic thyroid cancer.
 Common thyroid cancer symptoms include pain or difficulty breathing and swallowing, hoarseness, and a lump or nodule in the neck.
-Our partners at St. Luke’s and Physicians’ Clinic of Iowa have the expertise to diagnose and treat head and neck cancers like thyroid cancer.
+Our partners at St. Luke’s and Physicians’ Clinic of Iowa have the expertise to diagnose and treat types of head and neck cancer like thyroid cancer.

 While these are the seven types of cancer we see most often in our clinic, we provide treatment and wellness services for patients with variety of other types as well.
 Other cancers we treat include: